 Navigate Difference Workshop

 We have your back if you struggle with where to start or what to do.
-Northeast Indiana Innovation Collective (NIIC) offers a three-day Navigating Difference Workshop.
+Northeast Indiana Innovation Center (NIIC) offers a three-day Navigating Difference Workshop.
 It’s part of our Community Navigator Program and is led by our Spoke Organization, Purdue Extension Allen County.
 During the workshop, you will actively participate with a cohort of others on this path with you.

 The workshop is dynamic, and the objectives include: